Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Pure combinatory logic and the weak lambda calculus

-For ease of future reference, we number the following two remarks: \begin{rem} (Omitting the typing in developing combinatory logic).

-In what follows, for ease of readability, we omit explicit descriptions of the typing of combinatory terms.
+For ease of future reference, we number the following remarks: \begin{rem}[Omitting the typing in developing combinatory logic] In what follows, for ease of readability, we omit explicit descriptions of the typing of combinatory terms.
 This is because in combinatory logic, everything is done in terms of a large number of applications, and explicitly typing all of these would excessively complicate the description of even the simplest of inferences, like the weak reductions. \end{rem}